karlredman/Timetrap_TUI/README.md

 Basically I started out with a color scheme but it grew into "themes" as I experimented.
 The configuration classes were written to accommodate individual settings per widget so... we ended up with a theme setup with a lot of flexibility.

-* Why is the dependency list so huge?!

-[blessed-contrib](https://github.com/yaronn/blessed-contrib/) pulls in a lot of dependencies.
-I have a plan to replace the code that uses blessed contrib widgets in the future.
-I'm working on a custom grid system that may get released someday -so I'll probably drop table and tree widgets into that library if/when I get around to it.
-As things are now, I'm ok with the bit of bloat due to the payoff of not having to implement that functionality myself.
-Otherwise, blessed-contrib is a good library to work with for sure!

 * Why write javascript workarounds for a project (Timetrap) that allows customization and plugins?

 I wanted to write a pure javascript/node.js solution without the additional overhead or dependencies of an additional language.
 The project started with a plan to rewrite the functionality of timetrap entirely in javascript/node.js.
 This plan was scrapped for now due to time constraints and a natural resistance to reinvent the wheel.